-Pursuant to section 73(1)(e)6 of the Hong Kong Insurance Ordinance ("the Ordinance"), we have been engaged to perform a limited assurance engagement on the compliance of the [proprietor of XYZ Insurance Brokers Limited ("the Business")/ directors of XYZ Insurance Brokers Limited ("the Company")] with the minimum-requirements for [capital and] net assets, professional indemnity insurance, keeping of separate clients accounts and keeping of proper books and accounts specified in section 70(2) of the pre-amended Ordinance from [Date] to 22 September 2019 and section 64ZA(4)(d) of the Ordinance from 23 September 2019 to [Date]by the Insurance Authority ("IA") in section 69(2) of the Ordinance for the [year ended [Date]/ period from [Date] to [Date]].
+Pursuant to section 73(1)(e)6 of the Hong Kong-Insurance Ordinance ("the Ordinance"), we have been engaged to perform a limited assurance engagement on the compliance of the [proprietor of XYZ Insurance Brokers Limited ("the Business")/ directors of XYZ Insurance Brokers Limited ("the Company")] with the minimum requirements for [capital and] net assets, professional indemnity insurance, keeping of separate clients accounts and keeping of proper books and accounts specified in section 70(2) of the pre-amended Ordinance from [Date] to 22 September 2019 and section 64ZA(4)(d) of the Ordinance for the [year ended [Date]/ period from [Date] to [Date]].

-Director[s]'[Proprietor's/ Directors'] Responsibilities
+Director[s]'[Proprietor's/ Directors']4 Responsibilities

-The [proprietor is/ director[s-are] are responsible for the [Business's/Company's] compliance with the minimum requirements specified under section 70(2) of the pre-amended Ordinance and the guidance provided in "Guideline on Minimum Requirements for Insurance Brokers" ("Guideline") issued by the Insurance Authority ("IA") from [Date] to 22 September 2019; and section 64ZA(4)(d) of the Ordinance and "Insurance (Financial and Other Requirements for Licensed Insurance Broker Companies) Rules" ("Rules") from 23 September 2019 to [Date]. by the IA pursuant to section 69(2) of the Ordinance and the guidance provided in "Guideline on Minimum Requirements for Insurance Brokers" issued by the IA (the "Guideline").
+The [proprietor is/ director[s are] are responsible for the [Business's/ Company's] compliance with the minimum requirements specified under section 70(2) of the pre-amended Ordinance and the guidance provided in "Guideline on Minimum Requirements for Insurance Brokers" ("Guideline") issued by the Insurance Authority ("IA") from [Date] to 22 September 2019; and section 64ZA(4)(d) of the Ordinance and "Insurance (Financial and Other Requirements for Licensed Insurance Broker Companies) Rules" ("Rules") from 23 September 2019 to [Date] by the IA pursuant to section 69(2) of the Ordinance and the guidance provided in "Guideline on Minimum Requirements for Insurance Broker Examples ("Rules") from 23 September 2019 to [Date] by the IA pursuant to section 69(2) of the Ordinance and the guidance provided in "Guideline on Minimum Requirements for Insurance Brokers" issued by the IA (the "Guideline").